 - Any person who has been invited to a dscout Live desktop session via a shared session link and access code is able to attend an active Live desktop session as a Guest.

-- Guests will not be able to access your project, so they cannot see any project details.
+- Guests will not be able to access your project, so they cannot see any project details or post-session recordings.
 They will only be able to see individual session details and watch the session in real-time.

 - Guests can not join Live mobile sessions at this time—only Live desktop sessions.